 Dan Petalas brings to the service of his clients nearly 20 years of experience in commercial litigation, white collar and government investigations, and political law.

-In his white collar and government investigations practice ...
+In his white collar and investigations practice, Dan counsels ...

 - Of Counsel